 It may seem like your options are slim, but you can make pancakes, cajun chicken sausage and rice, black bean burgers, Rice Krispie treats and other easy dishes using ingredients that you already have.

-Several chain restaurants and delivery services are offering patrons free delivery during the coronavirus outbreak.
-That includes Chipotle, Burger King, KFC and more.
+Many chain restaurants and delivery services are offering patrons free delivery during the coronavirus outbreak.
+That includes Denny's, Chipotle, Outback Steakhouse and more.
 Third-party companies like Uber Eats and DoorDash are nixing the fee on orders from local restaurants too.
 To see the full list, click here.

 Jose Andres and his charity World Central Kitchen have transformed many of the chef’s New York City and Washington D.C. restaurants into community kitchens with limited takeout menus.
 Other famous foodies including Tom Colicchio, Padma Lakshmi, Alton Brown and Michael Symon have taken to Twitter to weigh in on what to buy and how to cook it.